-Overall, we are very happy with the numbers and results of the consultation in a difficult time and believe that they strongly give a mandate to adopt the Active Travel Strategy.
+Overall, the results from the consultation show clear support and give a strong mandate to adopt the Active Travel Strategy.

 Financial Implications

 Costs

 The ATS has no immediate direct financial impact.
 However, the document will inform and shape our financial allocations from within existing resources and our bidding and project development priorities.
 For example, we have reprioritised our Transport & Infrastructure Capital Works Programme 2021-24 to focus heavily on active travel and public transport.